 Disconnection is not inevitable.
 At Boomerang, we know that investing in youth changes their trajectory towards positive change.

-Boomerang programs are designed for young people to examine their actions, identify their strengths, connect decisions with consequences, learn new ways of dealing with challenges, and discover new possibilities.
+School engagement and graduation connect young people to positive life outcomes.
+Boomerang programs are designed for students to examine their actions, identify their strengths, connect decisions with consequences, learn new ways of dealing with challenges, and discover new possibilities.

-- We work with middle and high school students from Chapel Hill-Carrboro and Orange County schools.
+- We work with middle and high school students from Chapel Hill-Carrboro City Schools and Orange County Schools.

-- We focus on building skills in managing conflict, improving communication, engaging in healthy relationships, setting reachable goals and other decision making skills that help them reengage.
+- We focus on building skills in managing conflict, improving communication, engaging in healthy relationships, setting reachable goals and other decision making skills that help them reengage and stay engaged.

 - We measure each young person’s progress against the following criteria: connection to a caring adult, making positive choices, commitment to graduating, and a plan for the future.